xebialabs/blueprints/azure/basic-aks-cluster/README.md

 You must configure the Azure provider with the `subscription_id`, `client_id`, `client_secret` and `tenant_id`.
 If you do not have these details you can use the `az` command line tool to obtain them.

-> Note: Ensure that you have the [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/) and you are [signed in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).

-Once you are signed in, run the command below to see a list of accounts you can access:
+Assuming you are signed in, run the command below to see a list of accounts you can access:

 ```plain
 $ az account list